Frequently Asked Questions

 Aside from the financial benefit of fortnightly sessions, some people find them useful because they allow more time in between sessions to reflect on and process what's coming up for you and from a practical, scheduling perspective, might be easier to fit in.

-A difficulty of fortnightly sessions is that it can be difficult to build momentum at the start of working together and if you miss one week, it would mean our next session is 4 weeks later.
+A challenge with fortnightly sessions is that it can be difficult to build momentum at the start of working together and if you miss one week, it would mean our next session is 4 weeks later.
 This can disrupt the flow of sessions and result in them being more of a 'catch up' than therapeutic work together.
-If finances and scheduling allow, I sometimes starting weekly for first 4 - 6 sessions before moving to fortnightly.
+If finances and scheduling allow, I sometimes suggest starting weekly for the first 4 - 6 sessions before moving to fortnightly.

 I keep brief session notes written without the use of identifying names or information, and your sessions will only ever be discussed (anonymously) in supervision*.